Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: Conclusions

 \section{Conclusions}

-We have proposed GPO-SMC-ABC, an algorithm to approximate the posterior distribution in SSMs with intractable likelihoods.
+We have proposed \textsc{gsa}, an algorithm to approximate the posterior distribution in \textsc{ssm}s with intractable likelihoods.
 The illustrations provided in Section~\ref{sec:results} indicate that the proposed algorithm is quite accurate and exhibits a substantial decrease in the computational cost.
-We obtain similar posterior estimates to PMH with a speed-up of one or two orders of magnitude, which reduces computational time from tens of hours to tens of minutes.
-Moreover, GPO-SMC-ABC is more robust to noise in the log-posterior estimates, which typically results in that the PMH algorithm gets stuck at times and that the SPSA algorithm converges slowly.
+We obtain similar posterior estimates to \textsc{pmh} with a speed-up of one or two orders of magnitude, which reduces computational time from tens of hours to tens of minutes.
+Moreover, \textsc{gsa} seems to be quite robust to noise in the log-posterior estimates, which typically results in that the \textsc{pmh} algorithm gets stuck at times and that the \textsc{spsa} algorithm converges slowly.
 Overall, this shows that the proposed algorithm is an efficient inference method that makes it possible for practitioners to use models with intractable likelihoods, such as copula models with $\alpha$-stable margins, in applied work.

-Future work includes: (i) adopting a sparse presentation of the GP, (ii) developing new acqusition functions, (iii) making use of better tailored covariance functions and (iv) incorperating adaptive approaches for choosing the tolerance level $\epsilon$.
-Some ideas for sequential and sparse representations of GPs are discussed by \cite{Huber2014} and \cite{BijlWingerdenSchonVerhaegen2015}.
-It would also be interesting to design new acquisition functions to obtain good estimates of the Hessian of the log-posterior or higher order moments at the same time as the MAP estimate.
+Future work includes: (i) adopting a sparse representation of the \textsc{gp}, (ii) developing new acqusition functions, (iii) making use of better tailored covariance functions and (iv) incorperating adaptive approaches for choosing the tolerance level $\epsilon$.
+Some ideas for sequential and sparse representations of \textsc{gp}s are discussed by \cite{Huber2014} and \cite{BijlWingerdenSchonVerhaegen2015}.
+It would also be interesting to design new acquisition functions to obtain good estimates of the Hessian of the log-posterior or higher order moments at the same time as the \textsc{map} estimate.
 This could improve the Laplace approximation of the parameter posterior and open up for alternative posterior approximations such as using the skewed Student's $t$-distribution.
-Moreover, an interesting approach for tailored GP priors would be to make use of non-stationary covariance functions \citep{PaciorekSchervish2004}.
+Moreover, an interesting approach for tailored \textsc{gp} priors would be to make use of non-stationary covariance functions \citep{PaciorekSchervish2004}.
 This would capture the fact that the log-posterior often falls off rapidly in some parts of the parameter space and is almost flat in other parts.